 Schedule Generation Schemes (SGS) are a very important part of many procedures in RCPSP.
 The SGS build a partial sequence, which initially sets the start 0 to the activity 1.
 A partial sequence is a sequence where only a subset of n activities has been scheduled.
 Two different SGS exist: Series and Parallel.
-Series uses the increase of number of activities to make the steps, whereas Parallel uses the temporary increase.
-In this paper Serial SGS is the employed scheme, because it generates active programs, i.e. an operation cannot be moved backwards in time without moving one or more forward.
+Series uses the increase of number of

 Serial SGS consists on g=1, ..., n-2 stages (n is the number of activities).
 In every stage an activity is selected and scheduled as early possible, respecting precedence relationship and resource constraints.
 There are two associated sets to every g stage.
 The Sec_g set has activities already scheduled and D_g is the set of selectable activities.
-F_g is a set of finalization times for all elements of set D_g .
+F_g is a set of finalization times for all elements of set D_g.
 An activity is selectable if it has not been scheduled and all its predecessors have already been scheduled.
 Mathematically we can define D_g as fallows:

-$$D{g} = j \in V \setminus Sec{g}; Pred{j} \subseteq Sec{g}$$
+$$D_g = \{ j \in V \setminus Sec_g; Pred_j \subseteq Sec_g \}$$